RolandHesse/NeueFische_Notes-and-Documentation/README.md

     - cheat sheets,
     - and my own notes and/or miscellaneous.

 For a start, its structure will be topic-wise.
-E.g., I have no summarized all contents of the first week in a folder called "Basics: Markdown, Shell, and GitHub".
+E.g., I have now summarized all contents of the first week in a folder called "Basics: Markdown, Shell, and GitHub".
 I find the topic-wise structure much more convenient for my own purposes than the chronological structure of the hh-wevb-23-3 repository.

 Finally, because we all like some fun, here is my favorite, if not "signature", GIF: